 - B.A., Yale University, 1994

-Matthew C. Waxman is the Liviu Librescu Professor of Law and the faculty chair of the Roger Hertog Program on Law and National Security.
+Matthew C. Waxman is the Liviu Librescu Professor of Law and the faculty chair of the National Security Law Program.

 Before joining the the Law School faculty, he served in senior positions at the State Department, the Department of Defense, and the National Security Council.
 Waxman was a Fulbright Scholar to the United Kingdom, where he studied international relations and military history.
 He is a member of the Council on Foreign Relations, where he also serves as Adjunct Senior Fellow for Law and Foreign Policy, and he is the co-chair of the Cybersecurity Center at the Columbia Data Science Institute.